auralius/control-systems-with-sympy/README.md

 - [Root locus plotting](https://github.com/auralius/control-systems-with-sympy/blob/main/root-locus.ipynb)

 The root-locus plot is animated.
-Here, we can see the movements of the closed-loop poles.
+The animation shows the movements of the closed-loop poles with respect to $K$.

 <img src="https://github.com/auralius/control-systems-with-sympy/blob/main/images/4.gif" alt="Alt Text" style="width:70%; height:auto;">

 Addiitionally, $j\omega$-crossings and break-away / entry points are also calculated analytically.
-The provided function is also capable of defining whether the points act as break-away point or entry point.
+The provided function is also capable of defining whether they act as break-away points or entry points.

 <img src="https://github.com/auralius/control-systems-with-sympy/blob/main/images/demo-rlocus.png" alt="Alt Text" style="width:50%; height:auto;">

 - [Block diagram simplifications](https://github.com/auralius/control-systems-with-sympy/blob/main/block-diagram.ipynb)

-Exisiting simplification functions only take transfer function as their input.
-Here, we allow function of any variable to be used as inputs to our simplification functions.
+Exisiting block-diagram simplification functions only take transfer functions as the inputs.
+Here, we allow functions of any variable to be used as the inputs to our block-diagram simplification functions.

 - [Routh-Hurwitz criterion](https://github.com/auralius/control-systems-with-sympy/blob/main/routh-hurwitz.ipynb)